-Next was the showstopper – which is probably nice as a surprise but is impossible for any blogger not to mention.
-There’s a complementary amuse bouche.
+After tea is served, it’s an early touch of drama.
+An amuse bouche.
 There’s dry ice.
-There’s a warning not to touch any remaining minus eighty degree rocks of ice if you want to keep your fingers intact.
+And it comes with a warning not to touch any of the remaining -80 degree rocks of ice if you want to keep your fingers intact.
 It’s quite magical and I defy you not to oooh and aaah.
-The palate cleansers were quite lovely too, some sort of whiskey infused cheesecake with edible violas.
+The palate cleansers were quite lovely too, some sort of whiskey infused cheesecake with edible violets.

-Time for the main event!
-A rack of savoury and sweet delights are served and we quickly set about demolishing the selection.
+Once the fog clears, it’s time for the main event!
+A rack of savoury and sweet delights are served.
+We quickly set about demolishing the selection.
 In keeping with the festive theme, there’s turkey & cranberry served on a brioche bun, and a teeny tiny mince pie.
-There’s also smoked salmon & avocado on lemon bread, Wensleydale cheese and curry sauce (?) on a seeded cracker, the ever-present macarons (am I the only person that doesn’t really get the current macaron obsession?) and a melt-in-your-mouth passionfruit & meringue tart; before our final course of straight-from-the-oven plain and fruit scones with sealed jars of clotted cream and jam.
+There’s also smoked salmon & avocado on lemon bread, and Wensleydale cheese and curry sauce on a seeded cracker.
+The ever-present macaron, and a melt-in-your-mouth passionfruit & meringue tart.
+And finally, straight-from-the-oven scones with jars of clotted cream and jam.

-Every bite was delicious and packed full of flavour, but it was the whole experience that made this afternoon tea a cut above the rest.
+Every bite was delicious and packed full of flavour.
+But at The Edgbaston, it’s the complete experience that makes this afternoon tea a cut above the rest.
 The dainty porcelain; the amazingly polished teapots; efficient, friendly and knowledgeable staff; and a sophisticated and elegant setting.
-Just like me and Ma Lee.
+Perfect for sophisticated and elegant ladies who lunch.
+Or me and Ma Lee.